 Chewy and Petco have a similar website interface and offer roughly the same services and collection of products.
 However, when it comes to food and ingredients, Chewy’s menu is a lot more varied, with a wider selection of brands.

-Both sites cater to the same audience which includes dogs, cats, birds, fish, small pets, reptiles, horses, and farm animals.
+Both sites cater to the same audience, which includes many different types of pets.
+For instance, you’ll find food for dogs, cats, birds, fish, small pets, reptiles, horses, and farm animals.
 Each section offers a diverse selection of ingredients including human-grade, raw, gluten- and grain-free, high fiber, and high protein ingredients.

-For instance, while looking for kibbles for my Akita Inu, I noticed the difference between the two stores.
+While looking for kibbles for my pup, I noticed a difference between the 2 stores.
 The Dry Dog Food section on Chewy includes over 170 brands and over 4,000 products, while the same section on Petco only includes around 40 brands and 930+ products.

 Still, both stores feature foods prepared with high-quality ingredients created for pets of all ages.
 There’s also a Veterinary Diet section and a Weight Management section where you can find food items designed for pets with specific dietary needs.